 Here are resources for those seeking to be in active allyship with undocumented students.

-Undocumented Student Support Viking Funder was established to help meet the pressing needs of undocumented students at Western- please consider donating to it today.
+Managed by the WWU Scholarship Center, the Undocumented Student Support Viking Funder was established to help meet the pressing needs of undocumented students at Western- please consider donating to it today.

 Terminology